Impact of the COVID-19 pandemic on public transport: United States

 According to Government Technology, "Steep declines in ridership during the crisis have pushed public transit systems across the U.S. into deep financial distress."
 Kim Hart of Axios wrote, "Public transit systems across the country are experiencing a painful trifecta: Ridership has collapsed, funding streams are squeezed, and mass transit won't bounce back from the pandemic nearly as fast as other modes of transportation."

 In Detroit, DDOT bus services were cancelled after drivers refused to work.

 The Verge reported an 18.65 percent ridership decline on the New York City Subway system for March 11 compared to one year prior.
 New York City Bus ridership decreased 15 percent, Long Island Rail Road ridership decreased 31 percent, and Metro-North Railroad ridership decreased 48 percent.
 Sound Transit, operating in the Seattle metropolitan area, saw a 25 percent decrease in ridership in February compared to January, and the city's ferry ridership saw a 15 percent decline on March 9 compared to one week prior.
 These declines became much more pronounced in late March and April, as widespread closures of schools and businesses and 'shelter-in-place' orders began to be implemented.
 USA Today reported in mid-April that demand for transit service was down by an average of 75 percent nationwide, with figures of 85 percent in San Francisco and 60 percent in Philadelphia.
 Ridership on the Washington Metro was down 95 percent in late April.

 On April 7, SEPTA mandated that Philadelphia transit users wear face masks starting on April 9.
 On April 13, the agency said the rule would not be enforced.
 On June 8, SEPTA again mandated that riders wear face masks.

 In order to prevent the spread of the virus on board buses and rail vehicles, some transit agencies have implemented temporary limits on the number of passengers allowed on a vehicle and others have begun to require riders to wear face masks.
 To reduce contact between drivers and passengers, several agencies have implemented rear-door-only boarding and temporarily suspended the collection of fares, examples including Seattle, New York City buses, and Denver.

 In January 2021, the U.S. federal government issued a nationwide requirement for face masks to be worn on board all public transit vehicles and at "transportation hubs".
 In August 2021, the requirement was extended to mid-January 2022, and in early December it was further extended to March 18, 2022, and then to May 3.
+However, the nationwide mandate abruptly ended about two weeks before that date, on April 17, 2022, when a federal judge in Florida struck it down, saying the TSA and CDC had exceeded their authority in imposing it.
+However, individual transit agencies and airlines were still permitted to retain their own face mask requirements.